8 High Protein Milk Options to Boost Protein Intake

 This may be due to the high quality and quantity of protein, especially leucine, in dairy milk, which is a key amino acid for helping muscles to grow as well as preventing muscle protein breakdown.

-As an athlete, you need protein to fuel your muscles, recovery and performance.
 High protein milk is an easy, tasty and healthy way to meet your protein needs throughout the day.

 Leave a Reply